pfheatwole/thesis/meta/outline.rst

 My Response Here
 ----------------

-#.
-Decompose the problem into subtasks
+* Decompose the problem into subtasks

   1. Turn a sequence of positions into a sequence of wind vectors

   #.
 Turn a sequence of wind vectors into a wind field

   #.
 Turn a set of wind fields into a set of patterns

   #.
 Turn a set of patterns into a predictive model

-#.
-Foreshadow the overarching need for uncertainty management in all steps
+* Everything builds off of getting good estimates of the wind vectors from the available flight data.

+* Describe the available data

+* Do methods exist to estimate the wind vectors from the available data?

+  * [[Yes, but they are model-free (data-driven methods); give examples of why they are inadequate]]

+  * Existing predictive models (Paragliding Thermal Maps et al) tend to focus only on the vertical component, and use the paraglider's velocity as a proxy.

+  * There is the *circle method*, but it only estimate the horizontal components, plus it has a variety of limitations.

+* Conclusion: we need better estimates of the wind vectors.
+The model-free (data-driven) methods were inadequate: we need

-#.
-Explicitly focus on the first step
+* Explicitly focus on the first step

-   * Describe the available data (briefly)

   * Consider the relationship between what we know and what we want

-   * Consider model-free (data-driven methods) and give examples of why they are inadequate.

   * Solution: we need more information

     * Specifically, we must introduce more information via flight dynamics

     * Estimation methods that incorporate knowledge of the underlying system dynamics are called *model-based* methods.

     * Build intuition for the model-based method by giving a "conversational" walkthrough of how a pilot might estimate the wind by watching a glider.
 They're using domain knowledge; the program should do the same.

   * The new goal is to quantify a pilot's "intuitive" knowledge in a mathematical form.
 The mathematical form enables statistical filtering methods that can combine the knowledge with our data to get what we want.

+#.
+Describe some of the requirements for a "good" model

+   * Foreshadow the overarching need for uncertainty management in all steps

 Roadmap